tconkling/streamlit-webcam/README.md

-# A example webcam component for Streamlit
+# streamlit-webcam

+An example Streamlit Component.
+Displays a webcam video feed and receives webcam snapshots.

 ## Usage